MicrosoftDocs/learn/learn-pr/iot/provision-iot-devices-secure-scale-with-iot-hub-dps/includes/2-prepare.md

 1. Once the deployment has completed, open a text editor tool.
 Use the text editor to store some configuration values associated with your Azure resources.
 In your text editor, save the following values to use in the next units:

-   * Resource group name
+   * Resource group name - Listed on this web page.
-   * IoT Hub connection string
+   * IoT Hub connection string - Stored in `$hubConnectionString`.
-   * DPS name
+   * DPS name - The value for `name` in the JSON data returned from the `az iot dps create` command you ran in step 4.
+For example, a value for  `"name"` is `"dps-586732230"`.
-   * DPS scope ID
+   * DPS scope ID - The value for `idScope` in the JSON data returned from the `az iot dps create` command you ran in step 4.
+For example, the value for `"idScope"` is `"0ne00B3761F"`.

 ### Development resources